vickzkater/lara-s-cms/README.md

 Next, setup environment configuration in `.env` file

-- Set `APP_NAME` for application name
-- Set `APP_BACKEND` for choose application back-end mode (MODEL or API)
-- Set `DISPLAY_SESSION` for display session data (debugging) in footer admin web page (development purpose only)
-- Set `APP_URL_SITE` for set website URL (public website), if any
-- Set `APP_URL_MAIN` for set main website URL, if this project is a microsite
-- Set `APP_URL_API` for set API URL, if this project using back-end mode: API
 - Set `APP_TIMEZONE` for set timezone application, sample: UTC or Asia/Jakarta
-- Set `APP_VERSION` for set application version
 - Set `APP_MAINTENANCE_UNTIL` for set deadline maintenance application using format (Y, m - 1, d)
 - Set `ADMIN_DIR` for set application or admin system directory name (or leave it blank if using the admin dashboard only)
 - Set `DEFAULT_LANGUAGE` for set default language in application
-- Set `APP_FAVICON_TYPE` for set favicon type (ico/png/etc)
-- Set `APP_FAVICON` for set application favicon based on file image (input with image's path), sample: the favicon file is in public/images directory path, then set 'images/favicon.ico'
-- Set `APP_LOGO` for set application logo based on Font Awesome (input without 'fa-' just the icon name, example: star/laptop/bank)
-- Set `APP_LOGO_IMAGE` for set application logo based on file image (input with image's path), sample: the logo image is in public/images directory path, then set 'images/logo.png'
-- Set `HELP` for set description of application
-- Set `POWERED` for display developer name
-- Set `POWERED_URL` for display developer URL
-- Set `META_KEYWORDS` for set meta keywords
-- Set `META_TITLE` for set meta title
-- Set `META_DESCRIPTION` for set meta description
-- Set `META_AUTHOR` for set meta author

 - Set `MAIL_FROM_NAME` for set sender email's name
 - Set `MAIL_FROM_ADDRESS` for set sender email's address